 Once they can master finding the dummy then load their cot with dummies during sleep time.

-BUT remember… there needs to be a multiple dummies in the cot.
+BUT remember… there needs to be multiple dummies in the cot.
 Could you find 1 dummy in your bed in the dark at night????
-The size ratio would similar of an adult in a queen bed v’s a bub in a cot trying to find that 1 dummy.
+The size ratio would be similar of an adult in a queen bed v’s a bub in a cot trying to find that 1 dummy.
 Some food for thought.

-Also, during a settle, rather than inserting the dummy for you little one (until they can do it themselves) it will help them more if you put the dummy in their hand and then guide their hand to their mouth.
+Also, during a settle, rather than inserting the dummy for your little one (until they can do it themselves) it will help them more if you put the dummy in their hand and then guide their hand to their mouth.
 Again, through this process you are helping your little one to learn the skill of self inserting the dummy.
 By inserting it for them, you are enabling them from learning this skill.

 You also need to give them time.
 When your little one wakes don’t rush in to dummy rescue ….. give them a little bit of time to realise they are awake and search for the dummy to self sooth.
 How long is obviously up to you, but I would ask you …